wh1t3cAt1k/taskman/README.md

 # TaskMan - a command line todo list
 ## Description

-TaskMan is a convenient command line application that allows you to manage your everyday tasks in the form of a to-do list.
+TaskMan is a convenient CLI application that allows you to manage your everyday tasks in the form of a to-do list.

 **Current version**: 0.3.0